FIP in Cats: 8 Symptoms, Survival Rate, Treatment and Recovery Guide

 - Reduced activity or lethargy

-- Swollen abdomen from fluid buildup
+- Swollen abdomen caused by fluid buildup

-- Rapid breathing or breathing difficulty
+- Rapid breathing or breathing difficulties

 - Eye inflammation or vision changes